kevlabs/barchart/README.md

 3. Horizontal bar chart
 <img src="assets/img/inline-horizontal.png" alt="Horizontal bar chart" width="400">

 More examples can be found in the `index.html` (vanilla JS - [Demo](https://kevlabs.github.io/lighthouse-js-barchart/index.html)) and `index-jquery.html` (jQuery - [Demo](https://kevlabs.github.io/lighthouse-js-barchart/index-jquery.html)) files.
+Feel free to take a look at their source code to see how the API was called in each situation.

 ## Dependencies

-### Vanilla JavaScript version
-* none

-### jQuery version
-* jQuery
+If you decide to clone this project from GitHub, once done, run `npm install` to load all its dependencies.\

-The utility is meant to be used within the confines of a browser with **CSS and Javascript (ES6) enabled**.
+In production, the bar chart utility is meant to be used within the confines of a browser with **CSS and Javascript (ES6) enabled**.
+The jQuery version will require you to load the **jQuery library** onto your webpage.

 ## Getting Started

 ### Vanilla JavaScript version
-1. Upload `assets/barchart.js` to a directory accessible from your HTML file
+1. Upload `assets/barchart.js` and `assets/style.css` to a directory accessible from your HTML file
-2. Reference `barchart.js` in your HTML file
+2. Reference both files in your HTML file
 3. Call `drawBarChart()` with the relevant arguments (jump to [Calling the API](#calling-the-api))

 ### jQuery version
-1. Upload `assets/barchart-jquery.js` to a directory accessible from your HTML file
+1. Upload `assets/barchart-jquery.js` and `assets/style.css` to a directory accessible from your HTML file
-2. Reference the jQuery library in your HTML file (uploaded to a local directory or fetched from a [CDN](https://code.jquery.com))
+2. Reference the jQuery library in your HTML file (uploaded to your local directory or fetched from a [CDN](https://code.jquery.com))
-2. Reference `barchart-jquery.js` in your HTML file
+2. Reference both `barchart-jquery.js` and `style.css` in your HTML file
 3. Call `drawBarChart()` with the relevant arguments (jump to [Calling the API](#calling-the-api))

 ### Calling the API
 1. Create an empty block element in your HTML file where you would like the bar chart to appear and assign it to a JS variable (`element` in our example).
 ```
+//Vanilla JS:
 const element = document.querySelector('your element selector');

+//JS with jQuery
+const element = $('your element selector').get(0);
 ```

 2. Structure your chart data in a JavaScript object, as follows: